cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

 a way of viewing the vacation registered in SAP SuccessFactors, with the ability to override by manually registering vacations, when not possible in SAP SuccessFactors.
 This system is built with C\# and a Microsoft SQL database. \ \

-The new system will be built using Java with Spring Boot for the API, and React for the frontend, ensuring the ability to create a modern and responsive webappplication.
+The new system will be built using Java with Spring Boot for the API, and React for the frontend, ensuring the ability to create a modern and responsive webapplication.

 For persistence, PostgreSQL will be used to efficiently and reliably store user data.